rust-lang/rust/text/1268-allow-overlapping-impls-on-marker-traits.md

 # Alternatives

-Once specialization lands, there does not appear to be a case that is impossible to write, albeit with some additional boilerplate, as you'll have to manually specify the empty impl for any overlap that might occur.
+If the lattice rule for specialization is eventually accepted, there does not appear to be a case that is impossible to write, albeit with some additional boilerplate, as you'll have to manually specify the empty impl for any overlap that might occur.

 # Unresolved questions